 The important thing to learn from this in using sales tactics is that if we have the ability to magnify pain, we increase our momentum with that lead and prospect.
 On the contrary, if we don’t have the ability to magnify pain, we end up minimizing the pain.
 This will reveal that it isn’t a qualified prospect and we might want to consider moving on to spend our valuable time with a different prospect.

-Launch Pad Solutions provides sales coaching helping sales pros to adopt sales tactics to improve results.
+SalesScripter provides sales coaching helping sales pros to adopt effective sales tactics to improve results.